-The Ohio Japan Bowl is open to full-time students currently enrolled in a third-year Japanese language class in a high school in Ohio.
-This is the equivalent of Level III at the National Japan Bowl in Washington, DC.
+The 2020 Ohio Japan Bowl is open to full-time students currently enrolled in second- and third-level Japanese language classes in a high school in Ohio, and will feature two levels of competition:

 We will be following the study guidelines established by the National Japan Bowl.
-Please download the following file to learn about the topics that will be covered at the Ohio Japan Bowl, along with the required kanji and Japanese expressions.
+Please see the section below to learn about the topics that will be covered at the Ohio Japan Bowl, along with the required kanji and Japanese expressions.

-Please note that Level III is based on the Japanese language course level, and not the student’s school level.
-For example, a high school junior who began Japanese language study in junior high school might be studying at a level IV equivalent (fourth year high school-level Japanese study or AP Japanese) and therefore would NOT be eligible for the Japan Bowl.
-However, a sophomore or senior enrolled in third year high-school level Japanese language study are eligible to participate in the Ohio Japan Bowl.
+Please note that the participation level is based on the Japanese language course level, and not the student’s school level.
+For example, a high school junior who began Japanese language study in junior high school might be studying at a level IV equivalent (such as Japanese 4 or AP Japanese) and therefore would NOT be eligible to participate in Level III of the Ohio Japan Bowl.
+However, a sophomore or senior enrolled in third year high-school level Japanese language study are eligible to participate in the Ohio Japan Bowl at Level III.

-In determining the questions for the Ohio Japan Bowl, JASCO will follow the guidelines established by the National Japan Bowl for Level III competition.
-Please see the National Japan Bowl® Team Study Guide for more information.
+In determining the questions for the Ohio Japan Bowl, JASCO will follow the guidelines established by the National Japan Bowl for Level II and III competitions.
+Please download the below study guide for more information.

 Major events, people, and terms